stcorp/muninn/README.rst

 than or equal), ``>=`` (greater than or equal) are supported for all types except boolean, uuid, and geometry.

+The membership operators ``in`` and ``not in`` are supported for all types except boolean, uuid, timestamp and geometry.
+They only work with lists of literals.
+Example syntax:

+    expression in [1, 2, 3]
+    not text in ["text1", "text2"]

 The comparison operator ``~=`` (matches pattern) is supported only for text.
 The syntax is: